Bucknell Bison men's soccer

 The Bucknell Bison men's soccer team is an intercollegiate varsity sports team of Bucknell University in Lewisburg, Pennsylvania.
 They are an NCAA Division I team and member of the Patriot League.

 Through its history, Bucknell has played in the Middle Atlantic Conference (1947–73), East Coast Conference (1974–89) and Patriot League (1990-pres.).
 Bucknell has won all four of its Patriot League titles since 2006 and in doing so has been one of the most successful Patriot League teams in that time.

-The Bison are currently coached by Brendan Nash who has the best winning percentage and second most wins of any coach in program history.
+The Bison are currently coached by Dave Brandt.

 NCAA Tournament

 Bucknell has made seven appearances in the NCAA Division I Men's Soccer Championships.
 The Bison have advanced to the second round three times by defeating Penn State in 1974, George Mason in 2006 and Princeton in 2009.